aurimas13/Machine-Learning-Goodness/README.md

   1. Python Tricks: The Book — A buffet of Awesome Python Features can be found [here](https://www.amazon.com/dp/1775093301/).
   2. Slides, Solutions and Codes about introduction on Reinforcement Learning from fundamentals to advanced topics [here](http://incompleteideas.net/book/the-book-2nd.html) while the book [here](http://incompleteideas.net/book/RLbook2020.pdf).

-To get either of the books for free if unavailable through links head and search the name through **libgen.gs**.
+To get either of the books for free if unavailable through links head and search the name through [this awesome website](https://libgen.gs/).

 # Public